RettBehrens/installFest/mac-dev-tools.md

 ### Postman

-[Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) is a great Chrome extension that allows you to interact with APIs.
-Add it to your browser by going to [this link](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en).
+[Postman](https://www.getpostman.com) is a great app that allows you to interact with APIs.
+Add it to your browser by going to [this link](https://www.getpostman.com/apps).

 ### Shortcut keys